This week I’m answering three questions with a common thread. They’re from readers interested in ditching their mortgage ASAP.

 Should you pay extra on your mortgage?

 In general, mortgage debt is like any other kind.
 You should pay as little interest as possible by paying it off as fast as possible.
-There’s only one way to do it: paying as much as you can.
+The way to do it: Pay as much as you can.

 The only exception?
 When you can earn more on the money elsewhere.

 Figuring whether this is the best use of money is straightforward.
-For example, if you’re paying 4 percent on a debt and earning 5 percent on savings, you’ll be better off adding extra money to your savings rather than paying down a debt.
+For example, if you’re paying 4 percent on a debt and earning 5 percent on savings, you’ll be better off adding extra money to your savings rather than paying down a debt, because you’re making more on your savings than you’re paying on your borrowings.

 Mortgage debt, however, is a bit more complicated because of income taxes.
 If you’re in a combined 25 percent state and federal tax bracket, every dollar you deduct saves you 25 cents in taxes.
-Since mortgage interest is deductible for most people, when you pay a dollar of mortgage interest, after taxes the cost is only 75 cents, effectively reducing the rate you’re paying.
+That effectively reduces the interest rate you’re paying.

 Example: If you’re in a 25 percent tax bracket, your after-tax cost of a 4 percent mortgage is 3 percent (75 percent of 4 percent).
-In this example, if your savings are growing at more than 3 percent after taxes, you’re better off paying your savings over your mortgage.
+So if your savings are growing at more than 3 percent after taxes, you’re better off paying your savings over your mortgage.

-Another consideration affecting any debt: the “ball and chain” effect.
+Another consideration: Debt isn’t all about the digits.
+There’s also the “ball and chain” effect.
 The additional peace of mind you achieve by becoming debt-free is priceless, especially when you consider that most homeowners spend nearly their entire adult lives in debt.
-So if casting off the shackles is your main motivation, math be damned.
+So if casting off the shackles is your main motivation, well, math be damned.
 Just do it.

 How to pay off a mortgage faster

 Both Richard and Fernando want to pay off their mortgages faster.
-As I mentioned, there’s only one way to do it: Pay more than the minimum payment and send in as much money as you can afford as often as possible.
+As I mentioned, there’s only one way to do it: Always pay more than the minimum.
+Send in as much as you can as often as possible.

-With a mortgage, however, you’ll want to make sure you designate the additional money as principal reduction.
-A simple note on your check will do.
-If you fail to do this, the mortgage servicer may assume you want the extra money to be applied to future monthly payments.
+With a mortgage, however, you’ll want to make sure you designate the additional money for principal reduction.
+A simple note on your check or electronic payment should do.
+But check with the servicer.
+If they don’t get the message, the extra money could go to prepay future payments rather than paying off principal.

 If you haven’t already, sign up online with your mortgage servicer, and have them email you monthly when your payment is received.
 In the email I get, my servicer breaks down my payment into three parts: principal, interest and extra principal.

-For more, see “3 Ways to Pay Off Your Mortgage Faster.”
+For more, see “6 Painless Ways to Pay Off Your Mortgage Years Earlier.”

 How not to pay off a mortgage faster